akhileshbandi/HNG/README.md

 The Home Network Guardian Tools Installer.

-Although not fully optimised like on the image this script should essentially seamlessly install all the prequiistes.
+Although not fully optimised like on the Final Image that can be dowloaded [here](https://nurisi-my.sharepoint.com/:f:/g/personal/b_nurisi_onmicrosoft_com/EhBmyiICp7BMt1WtO7_jvTwBI65f2S7nWnSgIp6aIMZKvA?e=ldenDv)

+this script should essentially seamlessly install all the prequiistes and let you configure everyhting yourself.

 ***